a-wai/flatpak/README.md

 * `bubblewrap`: Flatpak's unprivileged sandboxing tool which is developed separately and exists here as a submodule
 * `libglnx`: a small utility library for projects that use GLib on Linux, as a submodule
 * `dbus-proxy`: a filtering proxy for D-Bus connections, as a submodule
+* `icon-validator`: A small utility that is used to validate icons
+* `revokefs`: A fuse filesystem that is used to transfer files to the system-helper without copying